-Jean and Élysée’s collaboration began when they decided to celebrate their relationship and marriage in a significant way.
-They’ve spent years capturing iterations of how love may arise.
-Their approach evinces attention to the dialogue with those they photograph.
-Breaking the tradition of romanticizing subjects in exotic cultures, going beyond the surface to truthfully connecting people on a meaningful, emotional level.
+Jean and Élysée’s collaboration began when they decided to celebrate their 12th anniversary in a significant way.
+To explore the love theme and to capture iterations of how it may arise.
+Their approach evinces attention to the dialogue with those they photograph, going beyond the surface to truthfully connecting people on a meaningful, emotional level.

 In the artists’ spirit, love is the active nurturing of growth.
 If we live kindly toward each other, humankind will be united with fewer social issues.
 This project value our fundamental similarities: loving-kindness happens when we clasp hands with other nations and cultures.